CCBT: Computerised Cognitive Behavioural Therapy

 against relying upon moveable and variable, unverifiable, often uncited, etc. information -- certainly as a primary source.
 In much of Europe there is a growing love afair with Wikipedia, and it has advocates as well.
 "It's a tool."
 Here's a brief look at Wikipedia, via the New York Times Technology page.

 This scary-sounding story comes from Time's Facebook Blog at 2011's end.
 The story follows a Guardian story involving not the usual (student-teacher or doctor-patient or lawyer-client) relationships and their online boundaries.
 Moral?
-(Internet is powerful - and publicly sharable.)
+(Internet is powerful)

 Another (2011) year's end perspective from Time Magazine's Techland, a bit more up-beat while referencing the topic of social unrest along with corporate and media trends.